Find Grad Schools

 22 Yearly Graduations

 The 7th most popular school in the country for networking majors who are seeking their master's degree is East Carolina University.
 Each year, around 28,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,452 per year, while in-state graduate students, on average, pay $4,749 per year.
-The networking program at East Carolina University awarded 22 master's degrees during the 2020-2021 school year.
-Around 14% of these students were from an underrepresented racial-ethnic group, and 23% were women.
+During the most recent year for which we have data, 22 people received their master's degree in networking from ECU.
+Of these students, 17% were women and 25% were members of underrepresented racial-ethnic groups.

 #8